zahariev-webbersof/gladli-website/README.md

 This is the source for the https://gladli.bg/ website

 - main branch is deployed to https://gladli.bg/
+- the website is based in bulgaria and this is the main language that supports the website

 # Technologies used in the project